 Mr. BAILLIE, disregarding a request from Lord Pal-, merston that he would postpone his motion in order to allow the debate adjourned from the preceding night to be proceeded with, called attention to the "causes which have led to the rebellion in her Majesty's dominions in the East."
 The general opinion of our fellow-countrymen in India is that the rebellion had its origin among a portion of the Mahomedan population, irritated and alarmed by the policy of annexation.
 Eminent Indian statesmen had recorded protests against that policy.
-The Duke of Wellington, Sir Thomas Munro, Mr. Elwarned the phinstone, and Lord Ellenborough, had all country as to the consequences of pushing the principle toofar.
-The annexation mania began in 1888, since which date we have seized the territories of Scinde, the Punjab, Nagnore, and Oude.
-The annexation of the last-montioned state had caused the dissatisfaction of the Bengal army.
+The Duke of Wellington, Sir Thomas Munro, Mr. Elphinstone, and Lord Ellenborough, had all warned the country as to the consequences of pushing the principle toofar.
+The annexation mania began in 1888, since which date we have seized the territories of Scinde, the Punjub, Nagpore, and Oude.
+The annexation of the last-mentioned state had caused the dissatisfaction of the Bengal army.
 He had received information that thousands of petitions had been sent up from that army against the seizure of that kingdom.
-By the annexation of Oude, the tenure of land was affected, and the Sepoys, being the sons of the small farmers, were all more or less interested in it.
-The feudal chiefs had offered to the late King to bring into the field 100,000 men, with proportionate artillery, if he would resist the annexation ; but he refused, and submitted to the British Government.
+By the annexation of Ouck, the tenure of land was affected, and the Sepoys, being the sons of the small farmers, were all more or less interested in it.
+The feudal chiefs had offered to the late King to bring into the field 100,000 men, with propertionate artillery, if he would resist the amenation; but he refused, and submitted to the British Government.
 The annexation of Oude was highly discreditable to the Government of Lord Dalhousie.
-The rulers of Oudellad always been the friends and allies of this country, and the only charge that could be brought against them was the oppression of their subjects.
-We should have been better employed of late years in improving our administration of our own possessions than in acquiring fresh
+The rulers of Oudehad always been the friends and allies of this country, and the only charge that could be brought against them was the oppression of their subjects.
+We should have been better employed of late years in improving our administration of our own possessions than in acquiring fresh territory.
+A change which he (Mr. Baillie) thought advisable would be that some restriction should be placed upon the unlimited power of the Minister of the Crown.
+(Hear, hear.)
+That was the opinion of the Court of Directors in 1833, as appeared from the correspondence that then took place between the Court and the Crown.
+What the Directors proposed was that, when the Indian Minister and the Court of Directors differed in opinion, there should be an appeal to Parliament upon the merits of the case.
+But the Government of the day was strong, and the Directors failed in their object Mr. Baillie concluded by moving for certain papers.